 Sure there are perks when you work from home but if you are not being careful, work-at-home blues can be developed drastically.
 It’s like working in your pajamas or in your most comfortable clothes but the environment around you does not help at all.
 Remember, it is not always greener on the other side.
-If you are privileged to work from home with a decent pay, work your best way to break free from stress, which in the first place was your goal – to have a stress-free work setting.
+If you are privileged to work from home with a decent pay, work your best way to break free from stress, which in the first place was your goal – to have a stress-free work environment.

 Get dressed.
 Yes, you have the option to work in your pajamas, but at times getting ready as if you still work in the outside world may perk your mood.
 Simply get up, have a cup of coffee, shower and get dressed before having yourself stuck in front of your computer.

 Stay beautiful and presentable.
 Put your make-up on once in a while.
 Working from home should not stop you from doing your usual beauty regimen/routine.
 It actually gives you all the time in the world to apply your favorite facial cream, get your hair treated, put the most trending Korean facial mask, remove blackheads, and still able to do your work.
 If you are comfortable with just wearing your house clothes, it’s also okay but at least wear the best ones once in a while.